The House by the Cemetery: Development

+Filming

 The House by the Cemetery was shot on location in New York City, Boston, and Concord, Massachusetts.
 The film was also shot in studios at De Paolis In.Co.R.
 Studios in Rome.
-Shooting the film took eight weeks between 16 March and May 1981.
+Shooting took eight weeks between 16 March and May 1981.
 The film was made on a budget of approximately 600 million Italian lire.
 Despite the credits stating that the special make-up effects were provided by Giannetto di Rossi and Maurizio Trani, only Trani worked on the film.

 Release

-The Italian ratings board asked for a brief six-second cut in The House by the Cemetery where Dagmar Lassander's character Laura Gittleson is murdered; ironically, Fulci obliged only because of his dissatisfaction with the effects in certain shots.
+The Italian ratings board asked for a brief six-second cut in The House by the Cemetery where Dagmar Lassander's character Laura Gittleson is murdered; Fulci obliged only because of his dissatisfaction with the effects in certain shots.
 The film opened in Turin on 14 August 1981, and was distributed in Italy by Medusa Distribuzione.

-The film grossed a total of 1,407,981,297 lire in Italy, making it Fulci's most financially successful horror film of the 1980s.
-Prior to the film's theatrical release in France, it was shown at the Festival International du film fantastique et de science-fiction in Paris alongside Fulci's earlier film The Black Cat.
-It was released in France on 24 March 1982 and in the United States on 1 March 1984.
-The American trailer was narrated by the noted monologuist Brother Theodore.
+The film was distributed by Eagle Films in the United Kingdom, opening in Derbyshire on 2 July 1982, before expanding to other cities through the fall of 1982.
+The film was passed by the BBFC after scenes involving Ann's and Laura's murders were trimmed; this gave the film an 84-minute 49 second running time.

+Home media

-The film was released in the United Kingdom on 15 October 1982 where it was distributed by Eagle Films.
-The film was passed with cuts by the BBFC involving scenes being trimmed involving Ann and Laura's murders which gave the film a 84-minute and 49 second running time.
-This version of the film was released on home video in the UK and was later placed on the video nasties list after the Video Recordings Act 1984.
+The 84-minute British cut of the film was released on home video in the UK and was later placed on the video nasties list after the Video Recordings Act 1984.
 It was re-released on home video in 1988 with four minutes and eleven seconds of the film cut.
 The film was re-released on 29 May 2001 with only 33 seconds cut and again in 2009 uncut.
+Anchor Bay Entertainment released the film on VHS and DVD in 2001, the latter of which was re-pressed by Blue Underground in 2007.

-It was re-released by Blue Underground on Blu-ray and DVD on 25 October 2011 with a new 2K transfer.
+Blue Underground re-released the film on Blu-ray and DVD on 25 October 2011 with a new 2K transfer.